MarionRichez/Dev-Tools-List/README.md

 - [/uses](https://uses.tech/) - A list of /uses pages detailing developer setups.
 ### Wireframe
 - [Placeholdifier](https://github.com/pomber/placeholdifier) - Turn any website into a live wireframe.
+- [Wireframe](https://wireframe.cc/) - A powerful, intuitive app for creating and sharing wireframes.